phollott/hpci-cvt-app-js/README.md

 ## linting

-- run: `yarn lint` for a list of linting warnings/error in cli
+- run: `npm run lint` or `yarn lint` for a list of linting warnings/error in cli
 - prettier and airbnb config
 - make sure you have prettier package installed:
   - [prettier for atom](https://atom.io/packages/prettier-atom)